 Here are some of the implemented and planned changes for Downtown:

-Transportation: Downtown has always had MARTA access, but last-mile connectivity wasn’t necessarily there.
-The new Atlanta Streetcar runs on a 2.7-mile loop, connecting Centennial Olympic Park with the Martin Luther King, Jr. National Historic Site and nearby neighborhoods.
-You can also rent bikes or scooters along the road to speed up your walk.
+Transportation: Downtown has always provided MARTA access, but not necessarily last-mile connectivity.
+However, in 2014, the Atlanta Streetcar started running on a 2.7-mile loop, connecting Centennial Olympic Park with the Martin Luther King, Jr. National Historic Site and nearby neighborhoods.
+For a more physically active option, you can also rent bikes or scooters along the roads to speed up your walk.

-Shopping and Restaurants: While you won’t see much new construction Downtown, there’s lots of adaptive reuse going on.
-For example, Peachtree Center’s plaza and three-story retail center are being rebranded as “The Hub.”
-The courtyard is being remade as a town square, and new dining and retail options are moving in.
+Shopping and Restaurants: While you won’t see much new construction Downtown, adaptive reuse happens a lot.
+For example, the Peachtree Center‘s plaza and three-story retail center rebranded as the “The Hub.”
+The courtyard became a town square, and new dining and retail options moved in.

-Residential: Think Victorian townhomes, apartment skyrises, and trendy converted lofts.
-The Downtown neighborhoods are working to revitalize their options and create a community feel.
-If you’re looking to move into a luxury apartment, we’re here to help!
+Residential: Think Victorian townhomes, apartment sky-rises, and trendy converted lofts.
+The Downtown neighborhoods are revitalizing their options and creating a community feel.

-The Stitch: This may be Atlanta’s most ambitious project.
-It’s a planned ¾ mile platform over the massive I75-I85 highway connector that runs through downtown.
-The idea is to connect the neighborhood and “stitch” Downtown together.
-There are business, retail, residential, and green spaces planned for the 14-acre project.
+The Stitch: Perhaps Atlanta’s most ambitious project, The Stitch consists of a planned ¾ mile platform over the massive I-75 and I-85 highway connector that runs through Downtown.
+This project, designed to connect multiple neighborhoods with a “stitch” Downtown, will create 14-acres of additional business, retail, residential, and green spaces.

 Related: Moving from NYC to Atlanta